Preventative septic maintenance guidance for Langley homeowners and acreage properties Plan service

 Simple things that protect a septic system

-• Watch for drainage changes before they become a backup
+Watch for drainage changes early Slow drains, odours, or wet spots are easier to handle before they become a backup.

 A practical maintenance rhythm